All Episodes

 Like Crown Prince Abdullah of the Saudi Saudi Arabia.

-There's always somebody who's gonna have more.
+There's always somebody who's going to have more.

 I know people who can buy whatever car they want.